Skip to content

 What a B2B go-to-market strategy is

-A B2B go-to-market strategy is the coordinated operating model that aligns ICP, positioning, pricing, channels, and sales motion to deliver predictable revenue growth in enterprise markets.
-It is the system that connects what you sell, who you sell it to, how you price it, and how you reach them, into one accountable commercial operating model the board can interrogate.
+A B2B go-to-market strategy is the coordinated operating model connecting what you sell, who you sell it to, how you price it, and how you reach them into one accountable commercial system the board can interrogate.
+It aligns ICP, positioning, pricing, channels, and sales motion around a single goal: predictable revenue growth in enterprise markets.

 Gartner's Future of Sales research, published 2024, found that 75% of B2B buyers prefer a rep-free buying experience, yet most enterprise partners have not restructured their commercial motion to match.
 The gap between buyer behavior and seller motion is where pipeline stalls.

 Most enterprise B2B teams do not have an enterprise-ready go-to-market strategy.
 They have a marketing plan, a sales plan, a pricing sheet, and a hope that the three add up.
 In enterprise contexts, they rarely do.
 A pricing sheet is not pricing strategy.
 It is a receipt template.
 The Starr Conspiracy treats B2B go-to-market strategy as a board-level discipline, not a marketing deliverable.
-If your CFO cannot trace pipeline targets back to pricing and channel mix, you do not have a strategy, you have a slide deck.
+If your CFO cannot trace pipeline targets back to pricing and channel mix decisions made upstream, you do not have a strategy.
+You have a slide deck.

 Key stat: Gartner Future of Sales 2024 reports 75% of B2B buyers prefer a rep-free buying experience across the evaluation journey.